wikimedia/operations-puppet/modules/profile/manifests/kafka/README.md

 configuration information for zookeeper, rather than Kafka.
 The `zookeeper_clusters` hash should be keyed by zookeeper cluster names, and a key corresponding to each `zookeeper_cluster_name` in `kafka_clusters` should exist and specific the zookeeper hosts in that cluster.
-See role::zookeeper::client (TODO move that into a profile) class documentation for more information.